markuskuehnle/bias-fairness-mvp/README.md

    - Should the binary label (`GoodFit`) and its associated probability be displayed to the user in the frontend?
 [TBD]
    - Add: Total candidates invited display?

+2. **Result**
+   - Should the change back to the original xai feature be logged in the result?

 ---

 ### Additional Notes and Considerations